leeyuchong/ScheduleBrewer/readme.md

 ## Recompile Files
 1. In the folder `ScheduleBrewer/`, use the command `npm build`
 2. Copy the three files from `/ScheduleBrewer/CourseBrowser/static/CourseBrowser/` to `/ScheduleBrewer/static/CourseBrowser/`
+3. Ensure that the file `webpack-stats.json` is updated
-3. Run the following commands to restart the NGINX server: sudo systemctl daemon-reload sudo systemctl restart gunicorn sudo systemctl restart nginx
+4. Run the following commands to restart the NGINX server: sudo systemctl daemon-reload sudo systemctl restart gunicorn sudo systemctl restart nginx